 - Abnormal wait time – You have been waiting much longer than average for a hearing, decision or first check.

 - Administrative or clerical mistake – For example, if Social Security wrote and told you that you have died, this is a clear administrative mistake.
 You would probably know if you were dead.

 - Policy mistake – There is a specific policy you know they are supposed to follow, but the person handling your case has not or will not follow it.
 It will help a great deal if you research and find a written copy of the policy so you can show this to the person at your Congressperson’s office.

 Here’s when your congressperson probably cannot help you

 - You want to contact them and tell them how sick you are and you want them to help you get approved.

 - You want things to move faster, but you don’t have a good reason for making this request.

 - You have a question about Social Security policies or how Social Security works.
 If you have a question, try looking here instead.

-- You want to do something.
-You want to make an effort to help your case.
+- You want to help your case.
 If you want to increase your chances of getting approved, try looking here instead.

 Contacting your Congressperson can really work and can really help.
-I’ve seen it happen many times.
+Many people have found contacting their congressperson made a great difference.